 As with any surgery, you’ll want to monitor for various side effects that can occur after a procedure like an arm lift:

-Your recovery from liposuction should go very well.
+Your recovery from the Brachioplasty should go very well.
 You’ll have pain and swelling for a few weeks after surgery.
 You’ll be wrapped in a special garment that will help ease your pain and help your body heal.
 Pain maintenance after surgery will be discussed with your surgeon.
-You may also have bruising on various parts of your body where your incisions were made.
+You may also have some bruising on various parts of your body where your incisions were made.
 Recovery can take up to two weeks but you should be able to return to a normal routine just a few days after surgery.
-Until cleared by your doctor, you’ll want to avoid exercise, sexual activity and lifting at least for the first week.
+Until cleared by your doctor, you’ll want to avoid exercise, sexual activity, and lifting at least for the first week.
 Your doctor will give you any extra instructions for care during your recovery.